 A common method of preparing acorn squash is to cut it in half, scoop out the seeds, drizzle with olive oil, and bake the pieces cut side down in an oven at 400°F (200°C) for 35–45 minutes, or until soft.

-Here are some easier and more delicious ways to add acorn squash into your diet:
+Here are some easier and more delicious ways to add this quash into your diet:

 - To add color to salads, toss cooked acorn squash cubes in.